Thpwg/AGI-SCI-index/README.md

 **Police Quest III and Quest for Glory IV on floppy disk.<br>** **There's an old Sierra & Coktel Vision advert that says they do, but nothing is less certain.**

-To my knowledge, the Czech, Israeli, Korean and Chinese Taiwanese editions have not been translated.
+To my knowledge, the Czech, Israeli, Korean and Chinese Taiwanese editions<br>
-They are the original English versions.<br>
+have not been translated.
+They are the original English versions.

 It's always possible to add lots of details for each game version,<br>
 but my aim was to make the index as sober as possible.